boytchev/mannequin.js/index.md

 ### Community

-List of sites that use mannequin.js:
+List of sites that use mannequin.js or alternatives:

 * [SetPose.com](https://setpose.com/) &ndash; free interactive 3D model reference for drawing figures, dynamic poses, and more online drawing mannequin
-* [ControlnNet 3D Pose](https://huggingface.co/spaces/diffusers/controlnet-3d-pose) &ndash; pose in 3D and render with ControlNet (SD-1.5)
+* [Marionettes](https://roipoussiere.frama.io/marionettes/) &ndash; a client-side library used to edit and preview 3d-model postures

 <div class="footnote">
 	<a href="docs/cookies.html">Cookies</a> &middot;